Pradumnasaraf/Snippets/Docker/README.md

 docker inspect --format "{{.NetworkSettings.IPAddress}}" <conatiner-name>
 ```

--To inspect which conatiners are attached to the a particalr newtork
+- To inspect which conatiners are attached to the a particalr newtork

 ```
 docker network inspect <network-name>